micropython/micropython/docs/samd/quickref.rst

       - *dest* is the Pin object on which the PWM is output.

     PWM objects are provided by TCC timer module.
-The TCC timer modules have up to six channels and eigth outputs.
+The TCC timer modules have up to six channels and eight outputs.
 All channels of a module run at the same frequency, but allow for different duty cycles.
 Outputs are assigned to channels in modulo(n) fashion, where n is the number of channels.
 Outputs of a channel have the same frequency and duty rate, but may have different polarity.